TennisGoTennisGo

 How much does it cost to start playing tennis in Baku?

 Your first cost is usually court time plus a lesson, unless a coach includes the court in the price.
 Court prices vary by venue, time, surface, and indoor availability.
 You can start without buying a racket if the club or coach offers rental gear.
 Budget for shoes early because safe movement is more important than a premium racket.
+For a realistic first budget, separate court, coach, and gear.
+Court rental often sits around 20-60 AZN/hour, racket rental around 5-10 AZN, and individual coaching around 30-80 AZN/hour.
+The final number depends on time of day, indoor access, surface, and whether you share the court.
+Avoid buying a premium racket before the first lessons.
+You will choose better once a coach has checked grip, weight, and head size.

 Do I need a coach from the very beginning?